scania-digital-design-system/sdds/components/src/patterns/side-menu/readme.md

 # Icons
-Icons should be in svg format and have the class .sdds-sidebar-nav__icon.
+Icons should be in svg format and have the class `'sdds-sidebar-nav__icon'`.
 Appropriate to use can be found in the icons library.
 If you opt to not have icons you can simply not add the markup.
-Or if you are looking for a more dynamic solution you can toggle the visibility of icons with the class icons-disabled on the .sdds-sidebar-nav--main container.
+Or if you are looking for a more dynamic solution you can toggle the visibility of icons with the class icons-disabled on the `'sdds-sidebar-nav--main container'`.

 --------------------------------------------
 <li class="sdds-sidebar-nav__item">